 - ‘API first’ for content reuse and links to other applications.

-Together, these and other features in Drupal 8 mean that your internal users end up with a better set of tools, their working environment is improved, and it’s likely you’ll be able to make some of your backend processes more efficient.
+Together, these and other features mean that your internal users end up with a better set of tools, their working environment is improved, and it’s likely you’ll be able to make some of your backend processes more efficient.
 Your external users benefit too, with a better experience all round, and you may be able to make more of your content available in different ways.

 The Drupal 7 to 9 upgrade process